Learned Scalable Video Coding For Humans and Machines: Experiments

 To evaluate a video codec intended for both object detection and input frame recovery, it is necessary to test it on datasets consisting of raw (uncompressed) video and associated object labels.
 To our knowledge, only two such datasets are currently available -- SFU-HW-Objects-v1~\cite{sfu_hw} and TVD~\cite{tvd} -- and both are being used in the MPEG-VCM standardization effort~\cite{mpeg_vcm}.
 The SFU-HW-Objects-v1 dataset is based on raw YUV420 video sequences that were used in the development of video coding standards such as HEVC~\cite{hevc} and VVC~\cite{vvc}.
-Each sequence contains between 240--600 frames.
+These sequences are usually referred to as ``HEVC test sequences'' and come in several classes.
+We used sequences from three classes: Class B (1920$\times$1080 resolution), Class C (832$\times$480), and Class D (416$\times$240).
+Each sequence contains between 240--600 frames and their frame rates range from 24--50 frames per second.
 A subset of these sequences was labeled with COCO7-style object labels.
 The TVD dataset includes 86 sequences, each consisting of 65 frames.
 However, object labels are only provided for 55 unique video triplets (3-frame sequences).